Tour-of-Teamrespawn/_build/README.md

 ## How to configure the script for your mission

-1. Copy the `build.ps1` from this repository, to the root of your mission folder.
+1. Copy the `build.ps1` & `build.config.ps1` files from this repository, to the root of your mission folder.
     1. e.g. `C:\Users\user\Documents\Arma 3 - Other Profiles\ARMA_User\missions\30_tour_mission_name.Altis\build.ps1`.
 2. If you want to use the start local dedicated server option, copy the `server.cfg` file to your Arma 3 install folder if you do not have one already.
     1. __NOT__ your mission folder!
 It should go in the same directory where the `arma3server.exe` / `arma3server_x64.exe` is located.
     2. Replace `MY_PLAYER_ID` in the file with your Arma 3 ID to get admin/debug console.
-3. Open the `build.ps1` file in your text editor and make all the variables are set correctly.
+3. Open the `build.config.ps1` file in your text editor and make all the variables are set correctly.
 If required, see [Variable reference](#buildps1-variable-reference) for more information.
 4. Create or edit `init.sqf` in the root of your mission folder.
 Then add a comment _anywhere_ in the `init.sqf` with the format `###MISSION_VERSION 0.1` leaving `###MISSION_VERSION` exactly as-is and replacing `0.1` with the current mission version.
     1. The version currently __MUST__ be in the format of `X.X` where `X` is one or more digits [`0-9`].
     2. The comment can be either a line `// comment` or multi-line block `/* comment */` type.